wp-plugins/goabroad-hq/readme.txt

 == Changelog ==

+= 0.4.1 =
+* Added the ability to set a url to redirect to on completion.
 = 0.4.0 =
 * Added the ability to set the label for each row.
 = 0.3.2 =